Message from the school board

 If a student becomes ill during school hours, the parent/guardian will be notified and asked to come and pick up the child.
 If the parent/guardian is unable to pick the child up from school, the child will be isolated from the other students until arrangements have been made by the parent to pick up the child.

 In consideration for the health of all children and school personnel, and to meet state regulations, the school must be informed of any contagious diseases your child might have contracted.
 These diseases include, but are not limited to, strep, chickenpox, and pinkeye.
 If your child has a fever, we ask that you wait a complete 24 hours after the fever is gone before returning the child to school.
+Remote learning may be provided for students to attend class when ill or other circumstances necessitate online classes.

 No medication, prescription or over-the-counter, may be administered by any teacher, student, or school personnel without prior written authorization from the parent/guardian.